-This tube of air can become a full tornado if it's hit by warm air moving up toward the sky.
+- 2. Avalanche.
+Education.
+3. Education, U. C. A. R. C. for S. Center for Science Education.
+How Tornadoes Form | warm air moving up toward the sky.
 If the funnel cloud touches the Earth's surface, it becomes an active tornado.
 Tornadoes can approach speeds of up to 300 mph in some cases, and like earthquakes, they can be rated based on intensity.
-The Enhanced Fujita Scale, or "EF1" or as strong as "EF5" based on wind speed.
+The Enhanced Fujita Scale, or EF scale for short, can classify tornadoes as weak as "EF1" or as strong as "EF5" based on wind speed.